• HOME

 Choose a Color Palette That Feels Like You

-Your wedding flower colors shape the entire mood of your day.
+Your wedding flower colors shape the overall mood of your day.

-• Blush and soft neutrals → romantic, airy
+• Blush and soft neutrals → romantic and airy

-• Mocha and warm tones → elevated, refined
+• Mocha and warm tones → refined and elevated

 stowe vermont wedding florals20250628_8344